JackStouffer/Flask-Foundation/README.md

 To make things organized, this project is in a pseudo MVC setup.
 With the controllers as flask blueprints, the models as SQLAlchemy models, and the views as the templates.

 The main logic of the app is in the \_\_init\_\_.py.
 This is done so that the app is treated as a module by python which helps later when importing things.
-Here, we setup all of the thrid party libs and load in our configuration.
-Most of the library initialization is self explanatory, but let me explain the config loading.
+Here, we setup all of the third party libs and load in our configuration.
+Most of the library initialization is self explanatory, but let me explain the configuration loading.
 In your shell's startup script (if you are using bash, its .bash_profile), you must enter this line:

 ```
 APPNAME\_ENV = 'dev' or APPNAME_ENV='prod'
 ```

 This tells the app on line 16 which class, located in settings.py, to load in for the configuration.
 To see the different configs, take a look at the settings.py file.
+This is explained more in depth in the flask docs [here](http://flask.pocoo.org/docs/config/#development-production).

 After everything is initialized, the app loads in the main blueprint from the controllers file.
 If you don't know how flask blueprints work, check out [this](http://flask.pocoo.org/docs/blueprints/) page in the flask documentation.
 The controllers/main.py file is where we have our current example logic, with a homepage and a example WTForms page.